conan-io/docs/tutorial/creating_packages.rst

 * Define the package information in the ``package_info()`` method so that consumers of this package can use it.

+* Use a *test_package* to test that the Conan package can be consumed correctly.

 After this walkthrough around some Conan recipe methods, we will explain some peculiarities of different types of Conan packages like, for example, header-only libraries, packages for pre-built binaries, packaging tools for building other packages or